 About good snake

 We - Kayla Fritz and Hannah Epelbaum - are the duo behind Good Snake.
 Kayla is a fine artist with a practical background in illustration, graphic design, and typography.
-Hannah's expertise is systems design, with a background in intercultural communication, data insight, and process direction.
+Hannah's expertise is systems design, and her background is in intercultural communication, data insight, and process direction.

-When we’re working with clients, we help our them get their message across using creative consulting and visual design.
+When we’re working with clients, we help them get their message across using creative tools.
 When we’re not working with clients, our personal projects seek to bring spaces and ideas together with community-oriented experiential design that encourages connection and conversation.

 Some things we’re proud of

 E4 Youth helps creative high school and college students in Austin cultivate workplace skills and build capacity through an enrichment curriculum that includes job shadowing, internship opportunities, and mentoring.
 We were invited to present our perspective about working in the creative field and lead a Q&A session with the students during their “Shadow the Pros” program series.

 FEATURED ARTIST - EAST SIDE CLASSIC MOTORCYCLE SHOW

 June 16, 2019 - Kinda Tropical

 For the tenth annual East Side Classic Motorcycle Show, motorcycle helmets painted by artists of all backgrounds were displayed, and at the end of the event, raffled to benefit Big Medium, an Austin community non-profit organization that is dedicated to supporting and promoting contemporary art in Texas.
 Three helmets that we painted were featured at the show.

 FEATURED ARTIST - TEXAS PLAYBOYS VS AUSTIN SWITCH SEASON OPENER POSTER